How to Find WooCommerce Returning Customers & Improve Customer Retention

 So, in this case, we’ll divide nine returning customers by 14 and find a 64% proportion.
 This means that for orders made in the last month, our repeat purchase ratio is 64%.

-You can also take other approaches to finding how many WooCommerce customers are returning vs. one time.
+You can also take other approaches to finding how many WooCommerce customers are returning vs. one-time.
 For instance, you may filter out users based on their registration date.
-This is going to show you your repeat purchase ratio for customers registered only in the past month.
+This will show you your repeat purchase ratio for customers registered only in the past month.

 Another idea is filtering users by their lifetime value.
 For example, for your most profitable customers, how many of them are new, and how many are returning?
 Now, the sky is the limit; you can choose many other ways to slice up your data and get a better understanding of your returning customer profile.